MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 ms.subservice: waf-workload-avs
 ---

-# Infrastructure and provisioning considerations for Azure VMware Solution
+# Infrastructure and provisioning considerations for Azure VMware Solution workloads

 This article discusses the infrastructure design area of an Azure VMware Solution offering, which refers to the foundational layer.
 This layer supports the compute, storage, and networking capabilities that you need to run VMware vSphere workloads efficiently and reliably.
 This article also explains how to use the VMware software-defined datacenter (SDDC) stack for resilience, security, scalability, automation, and disaster recovery.
 The SDDC stack includes:

-- VMware Elastic Sky X integrated (ESXi).
+- VMware ESXi.
-- vCenter Server.
+- VMware vCenter Server.
-- NSX-T Data Center.
+- VMware NSX-T Data Center.
-- A virtual storage area network (vSAN).
+- VMware vSAN.
+- VMware HCX (optional).
+- VMware SRM (optional).

 ## Calculate business targets